 The High Price of Resentment

-You may have subconscious negative beliefs about your business which are holding you back from happiness.
+You may have subconscious negative beliefs about your business that are holding you back from happiness.
 Beliefs are just thoughts you think are true because you have thought them for so long.
 For example, you may believe owning a business is hard, there is never enough time, and you have to sacrifice everything to succeed.
 Beliefs like these lead to resentment.

 Whether you want to keep your business or sell it, you can’t resent your business.
-If you don’t feel good about your business, no one else will either.
-Not your clients, not your staff, and certainly not a prospective buyer.
+If you don’t feel good about your business, no one else will either – not your clients, not your staff, and certainly not a prospective buyer.
 You have to retrain your brain to manage your mind in a way that does not provoke overwhelm or anxiety.
-It is crucial to stop blaming external circumstances for the way you feel, otherwise how you feel will always be at the whim of external situations.
+It is crucial to stop blaming external circumstances for the way you feel; otherwise, how you feel will always be at the whim of external situations.

 Three Steps to Freedom

 - Set your business up so that it works for you.
 Instead of you working for it.
 If your company is still billing hourly and trading time for money, this is contributing to your feeling of being trapped because it’s not scalable.
-Turn your services into solutions and products that you charge for in advance, which are focused on a specific niche and deliver them via a standard process.
+Turn your services into solutions and products that you charge for in advance, which are focused on a specific niche, and deliver them via a standard process.
 This is the only way to grow without working more hours.
-You want the primary assets in your business to be your systems, solutions and products, not your people.
+You want the primary assets in your business to be your systems, solutions, and products, not your people.
 Yes, you need people, but the people should run the systems and solutions, and the people should sell the products.

 - Replace yourself.
 Start planning now to create a team that can run the business for you so that you have more time.
 Yes, it will take time to hire and train people, but to regain your freedom in the long run, you must make this investment first.
-You do not want to be the bottleneck and responsible for all the decisions.
+You don’t want to be the bottleneck and responsible for all the decisions.
 Instead, create measurable goals and financial metrics that you use to monitor performance and assign people to be accountable for meeting them.
-If you ever want to sell your business, you must have other people who can run it for you or else any buyer will insist that you stay on after the sale, and that is not a situation most entrepreneurs enjoy.
+If you ever want to sell your business, you must have other people who can run it for you, or else any buyer will insist that you stay on after the sale, and that is not a situation most entrepreneurs enjoy.
 After all, having someone else tell you what to do in the company you started is not an appealing outcome.